Jimmy Connors Pro Tennis Tour

-Jimmy Connors Pro Tennis Tour is a video game developed by Blue Byte and originally released in 1991.
+Jimmy Connors Pro Tennis Tour is a video game developed by Blue Byte and published by Ubisoft and released in December 1992 for the Super Nintendo Entertainment System.
+It is the third game in the Pro Tennis Tour series developed by Blue Byte.
+It follows 1989's Pro Tennis Tour and 1991's Pro Tennis Tour 2.
+An 8-bit console version, Jimmy Connors Tennis, was developed by NMS Software and released in 1993.

-Ports
+Cancelled port

 A port of Jimmy Connors Pro Tennis Tour for the Atari Jaguar was announced in November 1993 after Ubi Soft was signed to be a third-party developer by Atari Corporation for the system, while Ubi Soft considered in releasing three more titles for the console.
 Despite kept being advertised and slated for an October/November 1994 launch, it was never released for unknown reasons.